mbroedl/atom-music/README.md

 |  10 |    (`dblclick`)    | jump to position      | jump to timestamp;  a double click in text interpolates the time between the surrounding timestamps |

 Upon opening atom-transcribe, a fuzzy search guesses the audio file.
-Currently, ogg, mp3, and wav files in the current working folder are matched based on similarity of the opened file and the audio files.
+Currently, ogg, mp3, wav, mp4, and mkv files in the current working folder are matched based on similarity of the opened file and the audio files.

 Videos can also be loaded and played, while their visibility can be toggled.

 ## Possible future features?